shift0x/vwap-dynamic-fee-hook/README.md

 systemctl restart vwap-dynamic-fee-prover
 ```

-To run the prover from the command line:
+To run the prover from the command line (non systemd):

 ```shell
 make run-prover